capeprivacy/tf-world-tutorial/federated-learning/CLOUD.md

-# Private Predictions on Google Cloud Platform
+# Federated Learning on Google Cloud Platform

-This guide will show you how to launch Google Cloud instances to run private predictions in the cloud.
+This guide will show you how to launch Google Cloud instances to run the federated learning tutorial in the cloud.

 If you want to run this part of the tutorial, you will need a [GCP account](https://cloud.google.com/) and to install [Google SDK](https://cloud.google.com/sdk/install).